Key Takeaways

 - Proper tagging and structure so screen readers can interpret headings and content correctly.

-- Alt text for images and charts, ensuring non-visual access.
+- Alt text for images and charts, to convey information to non-visual users.

-- Readable fonts and sufficient color contrast for low-vision users.
+- Readable fonts and sufficient color contrast for users with low-vision.

 - Logical reading order, especially in complex PDFs or scanned documents.